HaigBishop/swapbytes/README.md

 ## What is SwapBytes?

 SwapBytes is a **CLI/TUI application** that lets users **barter files directly with one another** in a fully decentralised network.
-It satisfies all baseline requirements for COSC 473 A2 and adds a polished text-user-interface plus extra QoL commands.

 - Written in **Rust 2024**.
 - Networked with **libp2p** (pub-sub + request/response).